ucmasc/KiaBoys_LosAngeles/README.md

 Expected key results:
 - Sonata thefts Granger-cause US 'Kia Boys' searches (χ² = 10.748, p = 0.013)
 - US 'Kia Boys' searches do NOT Granger-cause Sonata thefts (χ² = 2.747, p = 0.432)

+## Figure Rendering - Mathematica Required

+All figures were rendered in Mathematica.
+A Mathematica notebook file is provided to reproduce versions of the figures.

 ## Output Files